CiscoDevNet/terraform-provider-intersight/website/docs/d/hyperflex_cluster.html.markdown

 * `utilization_percentage`:(float) The storage utilization percentage is computed based on total capacity and current capacity utilization.
 * `utilization_trend_percentage`:(float) The storage utilization trend percentage represents the trend in percentage computed using the first and last point from historical data.
 * `vm_count`:(int) The number of virtual machines present on this cluster.
+* `zone_type`:(string) The type of availability zone used by the cluster.
+Physical zones are always used in HyperFlex Stretched Clusters.
+Logical zones may be used if a cluster has Logical Availability Zones (LAZ) enabled.* `UNKNOWN` - The type of zone configured on the HyperFlex cluster is not known.* `NOT_CONFIGURED` - The zone type is not configured.* `LOGICAL` - The zone is a logical zone created when the logical availability zones (LAZ) feature is enabled on the HyperFlex cluster.* `PHYSICAL` - The zone is a physical zone configured on a stretched HyperFlex cluster.